 |Support internal employees in delivering the product or service.

 Internal product management focuses on:

 - Customer is the “Internal User” – These are usually the internal users (employees, customer service etc).
-Thus, they become the persona/user to focus on delivering value to.
 For example, the customer service might need a tool to quickly process returns for the customer.

 - Cost and Time Reduction – To goal of the product is make the job/task of these internal users easy by reducing the time (and cost) it takes to finish that task.